Skip to main content

 Returns 401 or 404 depending on the endpoint.
 Always include X-Tenant on resource endpoints.

 When creating a certificate, the file_uuid must reference a file that has not yet been attached to another certificate.
-Files track a used_at timestamp — once set, the file cannot be reused.
+Once a file is used, it cannot be reused.

 If you pass a course_uuid or student_uuid that belongs to a different tenant, the API returns 422 with "The selected ... is invalid." — the entity lookup is always tenant-scoped.